kForth/Galil-DMC-Highlighting-for-VSCode/README.md

 Galil DMC Highlighting brings syntax highlight for the Galil DMC Programming Language to VSCode.

-Galil DMC Highlighting should work with both Visual Studio Code and VSCodium.
+Galil DMC Highlighting should work with Visual Studio Code, VSCodium, and any other version of VSCode.

 ## Installing